-The term Prenup generally evokes negative feelings and is associated with divorce.
+The term "prenup" generally evokes negative feelings and is associated with divorce.
 However, prenups can be a crucial part to your prenuptial plans as they not only provide for a guide to a possible divorce, but it also allows for the implementation of estate planning and protection of outside children.
 Therefore, it will be important to change the tone of a prenuptial conversation and formulate it into one focused on the benefits it provides.
-Whether you and your future spouse are agreeable on a prenuptial agreement or not, you should seek the advice of a Pensacola Family Law Attorney to ensure your rights are protected and gain some insight into the prenuptial agreement benefits and limitations.
+Whether you and your future spouse are agreeable on a prenuptial agreement or not, you should seek the advice of a family law attorney to ensure your rights are protected and gain some insight into the prenuptial agreement benefits and limitations.

 Before approaching your partner with the idea of a prenuptial agreement, it will be important to know the details and requirements that come with it.
 In general, a prenuptial agreement is a contract entered into between a couple prior to a legal marriage.
 These agreements may designate how each property brought into the marriage is classified; the division of financial responsibilities; provisions regarding a divorce, or estate planning.
 These contracts do not just focus on a possible divorce proceeding and are not only available to couples who have a significant amount of assets.
 A prenup can give you control over your own property and ensure the items you bring into the marriage are considered yours legally.
 Further, your prenup can not only protect you but also your children as you can use this document for estate planning purposes as well.
 You may set spousal support terms, waive homestead exemptions, or waive rights to certain property owned by your spouse, but a prenup may not discusses child custody or child support.
 Overall, you must know that prenups must be fair to both parties involved.